 Home Maintenance for Rat Exclusion

-Rats don’t come to your yard because they are on vacation.
-The came into your yard because something attracted them and provided something they needed for survival.
+Palm rats don’t come to your yard because they are on vacation.
+They came into your yard because something attracted them and provided something they needed for survival.

 The most common attractant is food.
 Do you have any of the following?